provables/sequencelib/home_page/contributing.md

   We do, however, welcome deviations and we accept proofs about the sequences even if they are not in the most general form required by Mathlib.

-* Before submitting a PR, please, ensure that `lake build` and `lake lint` both succeed.
+* Before submitting a PR, please, ensure that `lake build` and `lake lint` both succeed (or, alternatively, `task lint` if you are in the Nix environment).